+This write up is all about the enemies of self discipline.
 Learning self-discipline is like fighting a war.
 This is because your body is going to battle you all the time along the way.
 Many people fail to develop long-lasting self-discipline because they don’t have a crucial component that prevents them from losing this battle.
 The one thing is “inspiration”, otherwise referred to as the “Why.”

 This name is given because anyone who is trying to learn self-discipline should start by identifying why they want to improve.
 “Why” is what keeps you on course when you’re surrounded by temptation, and what you should talk about every time you feel like giving up.

 So before you start changing your entire lifestyle to be more organized, take a moment to figure out the “Why” that keeps you going.
-Once you’ve known that , you will be much more ready to tackle these four common barriers that make self-discipline so difficult to master.
+Once you’ve known that , you will be much more ready to tackle these four common enemies that make self-discipline so difficult to master.

 You’ve probably dreamed about what your life will look like after you’ve worked hard and made the adjustments you intend to make.
 By then, you might have began your own business, sculpted the body you’ve always desired, or finally made your life-long dreams come true.
 The reality is, everyone has these sorts of dreams, creating what psychologists call an “ideal self.”

 The true self is basically what we hope to be.
 Unlike our real self, which represents who we are, how we act and what we look like our ideal self, is totally imaginary, but that doesn’t mean they’re worthless.

 Your inner self leads you through life by giving you something to look out to.
 Yet people don’t realize how attainable our perfect self is.
 The key is to identify the exact parts of your ideal self that you want to develop.

 For example, if your ideal self is hard-working and efficient when your real self is more procrastinating, then you know how to concentrate on building a more focused work ethic and increased productivity.